 Grace is a self-taught photographer and installation artist who translates figurative and idiomatic language into visual and tactical works, a means of escapism from the anxieties and stressors entailed by being a female Asian American physician-scientist in training.
-She explores the themes of reproductive freedom and biotechnology, distortions of conventional gender roles, youth and vanity, and Asian fetishization while simultaneously being “othered” in contemporary America.
-Grace achieves the transmogrification of past trauma into surreal, escapist fantasy with the use of a consistent pastel color palette, apparel and props sourced from thrift and dollar stores, and self-portraits that alternate between obscuring her face and baring nearly all, while avoiding the use of explicit nudity or deliberate sexuality.
-Her two greatest influences are Cindy Sherman and horror cinema.
+She explores themes of reproductive freedom and biotechnology, distortions of conventional gender roles, youth and vanity, and Asian fetishization while simultaneously being “othered” in contemporary America.
+Grace achieves the transmogrification of past trauma into surreal, escapist fantasy with the consistent use of a pastel color palette, apparel and props sourced from thrift stores and estate sales, and self-portraits that play with notions of performative femininity.
+Her greatest influences include photographers Cindy Sherman and Laurie Simmons, as well as horror cinema.